HayonCS/ea-app/docker/WSL2.md

 ### Docker Compose

-Have the TPE code checked out someplace relative to the C: drive.
+Have the EABackEnd code checked out someplace relative to the C: drive.
 For example on the Host (PowerShell):

 ```
     cd \
     mkdir dev
     cd dev
-    git clone <url of tpe> tpe
+    git clone <url of EABackEnd> EABackEnd
 ```

 After checking this out, log into WSL.
 Note that the Docker Daemon should have been started.
 Run the following:

 ```
-cd /mnt/c/dev/tpe
+cd /mnt/c/dev/eabackend
 docker-compose up -d
 ```

-That will build and bring the TPE image up.
-At this point, follow the default instructions on initializing the TPE app.
+That will build and bring the EABackEnd image up.
+At this point, follow the default instructions on initializing the EABackEnd app.

 ## WSL2 Reference